NeXt-Warning-System/project/updates/week3.md

 * Refining the user needs that came out of our user testing
 * Refining our ways of working
 * Preparing for next weeks user testing on our external users prototype
-* Exploring the benefits of Domain Driven Design
 * Increasing our understanding of Targeted Flood Warning Service via a show and tell
-* Alpha team day - sharing information on Domain Driven Design (event mapping) and how we can manage user stories and acceptance criteria
+* Exploring how we can manage user stories and acceptance criteria
 * Initial discussions with Extermal Digital Services on CAP XML and potential uses in XWS, we will explore more in the new year with the Alpha team, FWEP and FIM service
 * EDW seperation discovery kick-off with External Digital Services to start thinking about what we want and next steps
 * Catch up with Lucy Jarvis our Flood Resilience Team Leader rep on the XWS project board